alamdave/azure-database-migration531/README.md

 # azure-database-migration531 - README

-## Achievements in Milestone 1 & 2
+## Achievements in Milestone 1 & 2: Set Up Enviroment and Production Enviroment

 In this milestone, we were given the task of setting up the enviroment and production enviroment, we have successfully accomplished the following tasks: